Tourist Attractions and Best Things to do in San Sebastian, Spain

 Top 15 Things to do in San Sebastian

 Visit Ayuntamiento de San Sebastian

-The city hall was built between 1882 and 1887 and it is an architectural masterpiece.
-This is one of the first things to do in San Sebastian as it is situated between La Concha Beach and the old city along the stunning Alderdi Eder Gardens.
+The city hall was built between 1882 and 1887, and it is an architectural masterpiece.
+This is one of the first things to do in San Sebastian as it is situated between La Concha Beach and the old city along with the stunning Alderdi Eder Gardens.
 It homes a casino where politicians and artists come to enjoy themselves.
 The highlight of the attraction is you will get to see bullet holes in the façade as a result of many fights between nationalists and republicans.

 Have fun at La Concha Bay

-Go sightseeing at Monte Igueldo
+Go sightseeing at Monte Igueldo.

 Visit Miramar Royal Palace

 The palace is surrounded by beautiful gardens which overlook the sea, and it was built as a vacation home for the Spanish royal family.
 You will love the octagonal tower and the half-timbered details, making it stand out.
 Two floors in the palace are for the private residence, while the servants use the third floor.
 You will surely love the beautifully manicured gardens and the ocean views at the palace.

 At the highest point of the Urgull Mountain homes, the Mota Castle was built in the 12th century, and it hosts the History House Museum, as you will learn more about San Sebastian’s past.
 This is a strategic point in the previous century, and you can see the ruins of the defense wall.
 The highlight of the mountain is the 12m high sacred heart statue which watches over the city from the mountain peak.
 This is one of the top places to visit, and you will get a scenic view of the city from here.

 Escape the city at Isla de Santa Clara